Best Biodegradable Nappies

 Positives: Handy indicator to let you know when it is wet.
 Feels very soft, probably from the wheat starch ingredient.
 Pricing in Ireland is very good- if you buy in bulk you can get a real bargain.
 They are also known as the “No Rash Nappies”, as they are so hypoallergenic.
 They do travel packs with wipes and a nappy bag, so you can try them out.

 Negatives: Full ingredients not very clear from site.
-Would not recommend for overnight use.
+I would not recommend for overnight use, as there were leaks.

 Positives: Beautiful prints!
 4 prints to choose from and if you get their monthly subscription you can choose your own print to receive.
 The nappy itself is very flexible on baby, great absorbency during the night and incredibly soft on baby’s skin.
 I was impressed by how transparent Kit and Kin were about their company online and ingredients.
 The website is incredibly user friendly and the monthly subscription is just amazing value.
 Environmentally focused.